approximately-normal/approximately-normal.github.io/_posts/2021-06-20-booking-driving-test.markdown

 Booking a driving test in Perth was difficult at the best of times, but near impossible over the busy holiday period.
 Test centres would often book out for months in advance.
 Snagging a booking meant repeatedly checking the DOTWA website until a slot opened.

 There were better ways to use my time than checking a website several times an hour.
 Surely there was some way the process could be automated?
 I decided it was an opportunity to try something new with Python.

-The attached video gives a rundown of what I ended up putting together.
-The video shows the script in action, with a little detail about what it does (apparently I hadn't discovered screen recording at the time).
-You can access the script itself at ...

-INSERT VIDEO HERE
+[This repo](https://github.com/approximately-normal/PDAbooker) shows the result.

 The main idea is to use a webdriver called Selenium to access the site exactly the way a human would.
 There's no endpoints I can access, so the script essentially clicks and types its way through the pages.